A New Kind Of March Madness Hits Schools

 "This time of year can be a little stressful as we're leading up to AP exams, so it's nice to have a little bit of fun along the way," she says.

-That's Hinde's ultimate goal too — to make science fun.
+That's Hinde's ultimate goal, too — to make science fun.

 "I think it's a chance to return to that time when science was all about the imagination and the wonder at the natural world," she says.
 "Science is narrative, and that is incredibly salient to the human mind."